gate-computer/gate/README.md

   - [x] Bare-bones HTTP server for running programs
   - [x] Client can communicate with the program it runs on the server
   - [x] Programs can discover and communicate with their peers on a server
-  - [ ] Support all WebAssembly instructions (wag is missing some floating-point ops)
+  - [x] Support all WebAssembly instructions
   - [ ] 64-bit ARM host support, followed by Android support
   - [ ] Suspend, snapshot, restore (wag already has support)
   - [ ] Support resuming communication with program instance if connection dies